eHealthAfrica/aether-django-sdk-library/README.md

-# Django eHealth SDK
+# Aether Django SDK Library

-This library contains the most common features used by the different eHealth django apps.
+This library contains the most common features used by the different Aether django modules.

 ## Table of contents